Questions related to research at Cornell during COVID.

 - Financial Conflict Of Interest Committee (FCOIC): The annual reporting cycle is open until May 11th, 10:00 am.
 To file, go to: https://researchservices.cornell.edu/compliance/conflict-of-interest

 During the research pause, research activities that can be conducted remotely will continue.
 Only essential research activities will be conducted on campus.
 Staff, graduate students, faculty, and other researchers conducting essential research activities are essential research staff.
-Deans and the Vice Provost for Research decide what research activities are essential.
+Deans and the Vice President for Research & Innovation decide what research activities are essential.
 For guidance on what activities may be considered essential see Further Guidance on Essential Research.
 For activities related to animal care, see the CARE COVID-19 Resource Page and CARE Pandemic Response Plan.

 The minimum number required to conduct the essential activity safely.
 Stagger schedules to minimize the number of people present at one time and follow social distancing guidelines.